 I don’t want to oversimplify it; if eating is a struggle for you, it’s a struggle for you.
 So today my aim is to not only encourage a mindset shift, but also bring you some straight forward nutrition advice and practical food suggestions you can set in motion.

 To be clear, this is not a How To Get Your Family To Eat Well post.
 Nope, today I’m specifically focusing on YOU, mama.
 But I will say that there appears to be a real trickle-down effect with the rest of the family when mom puts focus on herself, her health and her food.
-I’ve seen it time and again with women who run through my nutrition program.
+I’ve seen it time and again with women who run through my nutrition programs.
 The oxygen mask analogy is overplayed, but it gets the point across: take care of YOU, or you’re of little use to others.

 This is also not a life hacks blog where I tell you how to circumvent the acts of preparing and eating food.
 Instead, let’s try to alter the socially acceptable rhetoric of “you’re so busy, here’s a meal replacement bar/shake/powder since you have no time for real food” to “you’re important, your life matters as much as your children’s do.
 You deserve to eat.”